gattofrancesco/pgRNA/README.md

 *  interimdir  : character.
 Path to directory where interim files are stored (Default: "interim/")
 *  minGC       : float.
 Minimum fraction of GC content in extracted gRNA (Default: 0.1)
 *  selgenes    : comma-separated characters.
 List of gene names where gRNAs are extracted and aligned back.
 Must overlap with list of genes in the loaded genome.
 If NULL, uses all genes in genome.
+Ignored if region is "chromosome".
 (Default: 'YOR317W,YER015W,YIL009W,YMR246W,YMR008C,YMR006C,YOL011W').
 *  genome      : character.
 Genome to be loaded.
 Must match abbreviations for makeTxDbFromUCSC function in R library GenomicFeatures 1.24.5.
 (Default: "sacCer3").